 - Policy on Corporate Risk Management and Internal Controls;

 VII.
 Concepts and Acronyms

-- Counterparty: Within the context of this document, counterparty means the card issuers, merchants, sub-acquirers and commercial banks.
+- Counterparty: Within the context of this Policy, counterparties are card issuers, commercial clients, Sub-accreditors and Financial Institutions and the Like.

 - Default: Counterparty’s full or partial default.